Bright Yellow Watery Diarrhea: Top Causes

 Whenever stress accelerates the digestive process, food moves too quickly through the system, preventing proper breakdown of bile, which can result in yellow stool.
 This increased speed also hinders nutrient absorption and alters stool consistency, often causing diarrhea.

 Stress activates the body’s “fight or flight” response, diverting energy away from digestive function and worsening these issues.
+Additionally, stress can disrupt the gut microbiome—the community of bacteria, fungi, and viruses in the digestive tract—further impacting digestion and stool consistency.
 To counteract stress-induced digestive changes, practicing relaxation techniques, such as deep breathing or meditation, can help restore normal digestive function.

 Reducing overall stress levels not only improves stool color and consistency but also supports a healthier digestive rhythm, minimizing discomfort and promoting overall well-being.